 Here are the key highlights (mileage markers) for the Devils Garden Primitive Loop:

-- 0.0 - Start at northwest end of parking lot and follow solid gravel path
+- 0.0 – Start at the northwest end of the parking lot and follow the solid gravel path

 - 0.3 – Reach the spur trail to Tunnel Arch and Pine Arch